xmaxcooking/composarr/README.md

 ### License

 Composarr is licensed under the MIT License.
-This means you can freely use, modify, distribute, and private use.
+This means you can freely use, modify, distribute, and for private use.
 We are not liable for any damages or warranties.
 For the full license details, you can [view the MIT License here](https://opensource.org/licenses/MIT).